Silambarasan: Music

 Silambarasan has frequently worked as a playback singer in the Tamil film industry.
 He first sang in Samsara Sangeetham (credited as chorus) and went on to sing over 90 songs for various composers.
 He predominantly sings in his own films and has collaborated mostly with his friend and fellow composer Yuvan Shankar Raja.
 Silambarasan also wrote the lyrics for several songs of his films.

-On 27 December 2011, Silambarasan released the non-film single "Love Anthem For World Peace and Love" to promote world peace.
+On 27 December 2011, Silambarasan released the non-film single "Love Anthem For World Peace" to promote world peace.

 In 2013, he sang "Diamond Girl" in the Telugu film Baadshah directed by Srinu Vaitla starring Jr. NTR and Kajal Aggarwal.
 This was his first venture in Telugu music.

 He stated in the summer of 2015 that he would collaborate with Yuvan Shankar Raja to release the non-film single titled "Karma".

 He composed the music and background score for the film Sakka Podu Podu Raja featuring Santhanam in the lead role.